 Socialist propagandists for over four centuries have claimed that the Bible teaches socialism, but we have yet to see a single Bible commentary written by a socialist.
 If the Bible teaches socialism, where is the expository evidence? – Gary North

 Tis’ time for me to write this touchy and untimely subject.
 Namely, Jesus and with his supposedly correlation with socialist ideology.
-Egalitarianism, is probably the most misunderstood ideology among professing Christians.
-Either, because from insufficient study in this subject or simply because Christians has been too emotional.
+Egalitarianism, is probably the most misunderstood ideology among professing Christians either because of insufficient study in the subject or simply because Christians has been too emotional.

 Socialism is very attractive and popular not only among the secular but also among Christians as well.
 Christians who adhere to socialism, unfortunately, and deceitfully so believes that socialism champions the poor and that the opposite view i.e. capitalism which only encourages greed, envy and inequality, therefore inhumane and unbiblically incoherent.

 Either Christians misunderstood its ideological stance on the account of what socialism is, or they just plainly ignore the fact that socialism goes against the teachings of the Scripture.
 In despite of many professing believers in Christ who thinks and believes that socialism is compatible with the Christian faith, I will, however, argue otherwise.